kajotgames/phanos/README.md

 - `response_size_profile` _(optional)_ by default _profiler_ will not track size of return value
 - `handle_records` _(optional)_ by default _profiler_ measures values and handles them;
 if False then no profiling is made or handled
+- `error_raised_label` _(optional)_ by default profiler will not add label `error_raised` to each
+record; if set, every record will have information if given profiled function/method raised error; if error raised, profiling will be logged even if no `LoggerHandler` exists

 - `handlers` _(optional)_ serialized named handlers to publish profiled records; if no handlers specified then no measurements are made; for handlers description refer to [Handlers](#handlers).
   - `class` class handler to initialized